 Intelligence agents among those accused of forcibly handing Hussein Harmoush over to Syrian authorities.

-Syria’s opposition has denied claims by the government that it was behind bomb attacks in the northern city of Aleppo that left dozens of people dead.
+Meanwhile, the armed opposition has denied claims from the government that it carried out bomb attacks in the northern city of Aleppo that left dozens of people dead on Friday.

 Speaking to Al Jazeera, Arif al-Hummoud, a commander of the Free Syrian Army, a name used by various armed groups, said that opposition fighters had carried out an attack on Friday morning but were not responsible for the blasts.

-“A group from the Free Syrian Army attacked a branch of the military security and a security unit in Aleppo with only RPGs and light weapons,” he said.
+“A group from the Free Syrian Army attacked a branch of the military security and a security unit in Aleppo with only [rocket-propelled grenades] and light weapons,” he said.

-Syrian state television quoted the health ministry as saying that 28 people were killed and more than 200 others wounded, including soldiers and civilians.
+Syrian state television quoted the health ministry as saying that 28 people were killed and more than 200 others wounded, including soldiers and civilians, in the attack and said it was carried out by “armed terrorist groups”.

 Abdul Rahman Abu Hothyfa, a spokesman for the opposition Syrian Revolution Co-ordinators Union, told Al Jazeera that it was “absolutely the regime” that carried out the attack.

-Security forces opened fire on the protesters in several Aleppo neighbourhoods after Friday prayers, killing at least six people, according to the Local Co-ordination Committees.
+Security forces opened fire on the protesters in several Aleppo neighbourhoods after Friday prayers, killing at least six people, according to the Local Co-ordination Committees, an umbrella organisation of anti-Assad activists.

 The activist network said 12 people were killed in the province and at least 23 more in other parts of the country on Friday.

-In addition to the victims of the attacks in Aleppo, the Observatory said another 44 people were killed across Syria on Friday – 28 civilians, nine soldiers and seven deserters.
+In addition to the victims of the attacks in Aleppo, the observatory said another 44 people were killed across Syria on Friday, including 28 civilians, nine soldiers and seven deserters.

-Security forces deployed heavily outside mosques nationwide, firing on worshippers in some areas to prevent protests denouncing Russia’s steadfast support for the Assad regime, activists said.
+Security forces deployed heavily outside mosques nationwide, firing on worshipers in some areas to prevent protests denouncing Russia’s steadfast support for the Assad regime, activists said.

 An activist in Homs giving her name as Salam al-Homsi said it was getting more difficult to save those injured.